 Compressor Optimization and Situation Audits

-Many compressor manufacturers use thermal mass flow meters in the design, testing, installation, and operation of their compressors to ensure the most efficient operation of their equipment.
+Many compressor manufacturers use thermal mass flow meters in the design, testing, installation, and operation of their compressors to ensure their equipment’s most efficient operation.
 Additionally, compressor distributors use thermal mass flow meters to conduct audits in large plants to assess compressor efficiency and locate leaks.

 When purchasing a new compressor, a thermal mass flow meter may provide the user with a baseline for current compressed air usage.